-This is a statement about changes that we are making to the General Conditions of Entitlement – the regulatory rules that all communications providers must follow to operate in the UK.
+The documents on this page relate to the changes we have decided to make to the General Conditions of Entitlement – the regulatory rules that all communications providers must follow to operate in the UK.

-The aim of this review has been to produce a revised set of up to date conditions which reflect Ofcom’s current priorities and concerns, and are simpler and clearer for industry to comply with.
+The changes follow a comprehensive review of the General Conditions, the aim of which was to produce a revised set of up to date conditions which reflect Ofcom’s current priorities and concerns, and are simpler and clearer for industry to comply with.
 This should also make it easier for us to enforce the rules in the interests of citizens and consumers.